Sponsored by the David Geffen School of Medicine (DGSOM) and the Broad Stem Cell Research Center (BSCRC)

 As the COVID-19 pandemic spread across our country and the world in Spring, 2020, UCLA and the David Geffen School of Medicine (DGSOM) were faced with an obligation and unprecedented challenge to use scientific approaches to address its devastating impact on human health and its diverse impacts on our community.
 To meet this obligation and challenge, Task Forces in Clinical, Basic/Translational, and Health Equity Research were established, along with an Oversight COVID-19 Research Committee (OCRC).
 See all task forces and committees →

-These committees aim to facilitate and coordinate the diverse COVID-19 research activities—from laboratory research to clinical trials to public health and policy research - that, to date, have been initiated or envisioned by more than a hundred UCLA faculty, their research teams, and their collaborators.
-Using funds provided by selfless donors and philanthropic organizations, short-term grants were provided, with an initial emphasis on projects that had the greatest potential to impact the course of the pandemic’s first wave.
+These committees aim to facilitate and coordinate diverse COVID-19 research activities—from laboratory research to clinical trials to public health and policy research.
+To date $11M in funds have been provided by selfless donors and philanthropic organizations.
+Hundreds of proposals have been submitted and roughly 60 short-term grants have been awarded.
+The initial emphasis was on projects that had the greatest potential to impact the course of the pandemic’s first wave, including:

 Applications are accepted and reviewed on a rolling basis.
 This funding opportunity is expected to continue until the end of 2020 or until available funds have been depleted.